rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 As before, we use the [fuzzingbook](https://www.fuzzingbook.org) grammar style.
 Here is an example grammar for arithmetic expressions, starting at `<start>`.
+A terminal symbol has exactly one character
-Note that we disallow empty string (`''`) as a terminal symbol.
-A terminal symbol has exactly one character.
+(Note that we disallow empty string (`''`) as a terminal symbol).
 Secondly, as per traditional implementations, there can only be one expansion rule for the `<start>` symbol.
 We work around this restriction by simply constructing as many charts as there are expansion rules, and returning all parse trees.